 Who Am I?

 I am a postdoctoral scholar at the University of Chicago in Dr. Yoav Gilad's Laboratory.
-I recently completed my PhD in Evolutionary Anthropology in Dr. Anne C. Stone’s Molecular Anthropology Laboratory.
+I completed my PhD in Evolutionary Anthropology in Dr. Anne C. Stone’s Molecular Anthropology Laboratory.

 I am broadly interested in primate genetics and epigenetics, complex trait evolution, and skeletal development and maintenance.